nikogura/nikogura.com/README.md

 * [LocalEnv](LocalEnv.md) Trick for matchinga CLI environment with your IDE

-* [NikOguraResume.md](NikOguraResume.md) My resume.
+* [Nik's Resume](NikOguraResume.md) My resume.
 Online.
 In an online format for the world to see.
 You're welcome.

+* [IAM Beyond AWS](IAM-=Beyond_AWS.md)  Something I did recently that's both nasty and beautiful, but most of all useful!

 Why is your resume posted online?
 Well, I got sick of traditonal CV's and such where you make this blah blah blah list of hot keywords that you hope will help you make it past the filters.